PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 18:26:53
+Last updated: 2024-04-05 18:27:26
-Random Quote: Elia of Dorne.
-I killed her screaming whelp.
-Then I raped her.
-Then I smashed her fucking head in like this.  -  Gregor Clegane
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring